PLACES OF INTEREST

 Puy du Fou – (117Kms) An unmissable medieval park which enchants all ages offering spectacular entertainment with a dazzling spectacle at the night time Cinéscénie.
 Look on their website: http://www.puydufou.com/en/

-Markets – An outdoor market is held every Tuesday morning with fresh local produce available from the indoor hall.
+Markets – An outdoor market is held every Tuesday morning at the town of Challans with fresh local produce available from the indoor hall.
 Markets also take place on other days in the surrounding towns and villages.
 Vide-greniers (car boot sales), mostly outdoors in the summer months are held on Sundays where there is sometimes a bargain to be had.